 David Zaslow - Narberth Ambulance

-David Zaslow is Co-chair of the Litigation Group.
+David Zaslow is Chair of the Litigation Group.
 His bio is available here.

 I began volunteering at Narberth Ambulance in 1985, when I was accepted as the inaugural member of the Junior Member program.
 I joined the company to get clinical experience in the practice of medicine at an early age while engaging in meaningful community service.
 More than 30 years later, I am still actively volunteering for the organization as President and Assistant Chief of Operations as well as a paramedic in the field.